-During his 12 years with Saga, Captain Rentell has charmed thousands of passengers and crew with his sharp wit and stories of life on the ocean wave.
-But with his retirement approaching, Ben Gibson caught up with him about his final season at sea.
+During his 12 years cruising with Saga, Captain Philip Rentell charmed thousands of passengers and crew with his sharp wit and stories of life on the ocean wave.
+In 2017, with his retirement approaching, Ben Gibson caught up with him about his final season at sea.

 What do you remember about your first ever Saga cruise?